Claire Temple (Marvel Cinematic Universe)

-Claire Temple is a fictional character portrayed by Rosario Dawson in several of the Marvel Cinematic Universe (MCU) television series, created as a composite character based on both the Marvel Comics characters Claire Temple and Night Nurse (aka Linda Carter).
+Claire Temple is a fictional character portrayed by Rosario Dawson in several of the Marvel Cinematic Universe (MCU) television series, created as a composite character based on the Marvel Comics characters Claire Temple and Night Nurse (aka Linda Carter).

 A nurse who gives medical aid to vigilantes, she was created for the first season of Daredevil (2015).
-Dawson then signed a deal to return for the second season of the series (2016), as well as potentially appear in any other Marvel Netflix series.
+Dawson signed a deal to return for the second season of the series (2016), as well as to potentially appear in any other Marvel Netflix series.
 She has since reprised the role in Jessica Jones (2015), Luke Cage (2016–2018), Iron Fist (2017–2018), and The Defenders (2017).
 The character has also appeared in a Jessica Jones tie-in comic (2015), and has received a positive critical reception.

-Marvel Cinematic Universe

-Television series
+Appearances

 After discovering Matt Murdock / Daredevil beaten in a dumpster in the first season of Daredevil, nurse Claire Temple gives him aid.
 She is kidnapped by the mafia for this, as bait for Daredevil, and though he is able to save her, they mutually decide that it is too dangerous to become involved, in spite of the spark between them.
 Claire does continue to give him medical aid as needed, while Murdock occasionally uses her position at Metro-General Hospital to his advantage.

 In Jessica Jones, Temple is on duty at the hospital when a seriously injured Luke Cage is brought in; Temple takes care of Cage for Jessica Jones.
 In the second season of Daredevil, Temple quits her job at the hospital, when it tries to cover up the death of her coworker following an attack by The Hand, and leaves Hell's Kitchen; she arrives in Harlem, where her mother runs a diner, in Luke Cage.
 Temple reconnects with Cage there, and helps him defend the neighborhood.
 She falls for Cage, but before they can act on their feelings he is arrested.

 Temple begins taking lessons at Colleen Wing's dojo, through whom she meets Danny Rand in Iron Fist.
 Temple helps Rand in his fight against The Hand.
 In The Defenders, Temple is reunited with Cage, who is let out of jail early thanks to Foggy Nelson, and resumes a relationship with him.
 She then introduces Cage to Rand.

 In the second season of Luke Cage, Temple continues her relationship with Cage, but suddenly grows cautious of his personal issues, particularly with his father and the way he handles justice.
 After an argument, Temple asks that they "take a break" from each other.
 By the end of the season, Cage has completely moved on from Temple who tries to enter Harlem's Paradise to see him, but is turned away.

-Tie-in comic

-Temple appears in the Jessica Jones tie-in comic, serving as Turk Barrett's nurse.